tmobile/magentaA11y/_checklist-native/alert-dialog.md

 keyboard:
   tab or arrow keys: |
-    Focus visibly moves, confined within the dialog
+    Focus visibly moves, confined within the alert
   escape: |
-    The dialog closes and returns focus to the button that launched it
+    The alert closes and returns focus to the element that launched it or to a logical place
   space: |
     Any buttons or links are activated on iOS and Android
   enter: |